Tetromine/vintage-story-mods/README.md

 # Tetromine's Tweaks
 Vintage Story mod that patches both vanilla and some mods for better balance.

+## TODO
+Fix balance tweaks to work with the updated Age of Flax Fork 1.1.5!

 ## Vanilla

 ### Hunter